Fullstop000/You-Dont-Know-JS/up & going/ch3.md

 Unfortunately, the desire to bring class and inheritance design pattern thinking to JavaScript is just about the worst thing you could try to do, because while the syntax may trick you into thinking there's something like classes present, in fact the prototype mechanism is fundamentally opposite in its behavior.

 What's at issue is whether it's better to ignore the mismatch and pretend that what you're implementing is "inheritance," or whether it's more appropriate to learn and embrace how the object prototype system actually works.
-The latter is more appropriately named "behavior delegation."
+The latter is more appropriately named "behavior delegation".

 This is more than syntactic preference.
 Delegation is an entirely different, and more powerful, design pattern, one that replaces the need to design with classes and inheritance.
 But these assertions will absolutely fly in the face of nearly every other blog post, book, and conference talk on the subject for the entirety of JavaScript's lifetime.